Y. A. Tittle: San Francisco 49ers

 After a poor 1958 preseason by Tittle, Albert started John Brodie at quarterback for the 1958 season, a decision that proved unpopular with the fan base.
 Tittle came in to relieve Brodie in a week six game against the Lions, with ten minutes left in the game and the 49ers down 21–17.
 His appearance "drew a roar of approval from the crowd of 59,213," after which he drove the team downfield and threw a 32-yard touchdown pass to McElhenny for the winning score.
-A right knee ligament injury against the Colts in week nine ended Tittle's season, and San Francisco finished with a 7–5 record, followed by Albert's resignation as coach.
+San Francisco finished with a 7–5 record, which was then followed by Albert's resignation as coach; Red Hickey became head coach.
 Tittle and Brodie continued to share time at quarterback over the next two seasons.
+A right knee ligament injury against the Colts in week nine hindered Tittle in 1959 to where he missed two weeks.
 In his fourth and final Pro Bowl game with the 49ers in 1959, Tittle completed 13 of 17 passes for 178 yards and a touchdown.

 Under new head coach Red Hickey in 1960, the 49ers adopted the shotgun formation.
 The first implementation of the shotgun was in week nine against the Colts, with Brodie at quarterback while Tittle nursed a groin injury.
 The 49ers scored a season-high thirty points, and with Brodie in the shotgun won three of their last four games to salvage a winning season at 7–5.
 Though conflicted, Tittle decided to get into shape and prepare for the next season.
 He stated in his 2009 autobiography that at times he thought, "The hell with it.
 Quit this damned game.
 You have been at it too long anyway."
 But then another voice within him would say, "Come back for another year and show them you're still a good QB.
 Don't let them shotgun you out of football!"
 However, after the first preseason game of 1961, Hickey informed Tittle he had been traded to the New York Giants.